Portraits of the Persecuted Church

 Hassan’s story is just one example of the persecution that Christian children face in communities around the world.
 In many countries that are hostile to Christianity—from North Korea to Somalia; Afghanistan to Sudan—children are targeted for their family’s belief in Jesus.

-Six-year-old Meeral* lives in Pakistan.
+Six-year-old Meeral* lives in the Gulf.
 Her father is involved in Christian pastoral care, and their family is well aware that their faith places them in danger—so much so that Meeral and her mother pray for her safety every day before school.

-Times have changed in Pakistan.
+Times have changed in the Gulf area.
 Ten years ago, you could casually remark about faith without fear.
-Now, Pakistan has grown less friendly to free opinion, and the Blasphemy Law is strictly upheld.
+Now, this region has grown less friendly to free opinion, and the Blasphemy Law is strictly upheld in these areas.
 Families like Meeral’s must guard their tongues carefully.

 Even with this in mind, Meeral doesn’t show fear.
 Instead, she says she would give her life for “her Jesus” if she had to.